This post may contain affiliate links.

 Here’s a video overview of the project:

-Update 5/2/2022: The brand I originally purchased is no longer available on Amazon, but this product appears to be the same thing, and comes in lots of different colors!
+Update: The brand I originally purchased is no longer available on Amazon, but there are many other designs of foam paneling available!

 The adhesive panels are made of soft PE foam about 1/4″ thick covered in plastic.
 They come in several styles, including gray or brown faux wood planks (sometimes called “shiplap”) or white faux brick.